ghrcdaac/dmrpp-file-generator-docker/README.md

 }
 ```

-If `dmrpp` configuration is set on the collection and in the workflow, the
+If `dmrpp` configuration is set on the collection and in the workflow, any keys
-collection's configuration will override the workflow's.
-In other words, the
+the collection's configuration will override those keys in the workflow's.
+This
-workflow's `dmrpp` configuration acts as a default which can be overridden by
-any collection.
+means, for example, if you want all collections processed with a given workflow
+to use the same `options` but different `dmrpp_regex`, the workflow config can
+set `options` and each collection can set `dmrpp_regex` to get the desired
+behavior.

 # Supported get_dmrpp configuration
 ## Via env vars